brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 ### Push your code to GitHub

-Let's push the example code you've worked on while reading this {book-signifier} to GitHub.
+Let's push the example code you've worked on while reading this book to GitHub.
 Go into the folder where you have your code:

 ```console